omarrothmman/NoahTheDeveloper/README.md

 if bridged: scan your network to know the IP address of the machine and look for an ubuntu machine running FTP at port 2121

 # IMPORTANT
-apache server is running on the machine and it is slow by purpose keep that in mind
+apache server is running on the machine and it is slow by purpose keep that in mind.
+There are 3 flags: user1.txt, user2.txt, root.txt